CanCanCommunity/cancancan/README.md

 CanCan is an authorization library for Ruby on Rails which restricts what resources a given user is allowed to access.
 All permissions are defined in a single location (the `Ability` class) and not duplicated across controllers, views, and database queries.

+## This is the master branch!
+This branch represents work towards version 2.0.
+Please checkout the 1.x branch for the stable release.
+Use master at your own risk.

 ## Mission

 This repo is a continuation of the dead [CanCan](https://github.com/ryanb/cancan) project.
 Our mission is to keep CanCan alive and moving forward, with maintenance fixes and new features.
 Pull Requests are welcome!